Sibilant: Symbols in the IPA

 Diacritics can be used for finer detail.
 For example, apical and laminal alveolars can be specified as /[s̺]/ vs /[s̻]/; a dental (or more likely denti-alveolar) sibilant as /[s̪]/; a palatalized alveolar as /[sʲ]/; and a generic "retracted sibilant" as /[s̠]/, a transcription frequently used for the sharper-quality types of retroflex consonants (e.g. the laminal "flat" type and the "apico-alveolar" type).
 There is no diacritic to denote the laminal "closed" articulation of palato-alveolars in the Northwest Caucasian languages, but they are sometimes provisionally transcribed as /[ŝ ẑ]/.

 Possible combinations

 The attested possibilities, with exemplar languages, are as follows.
 Note that the IPA diacritics are simplified; some articulations would require two diacritics to be fully specified, but only one is used in order to keep the results legible without the need for OpenType IPA fonts.
 Also, Ladefoged has resurrected an obsolete IPA symbol, the under dot, to indicate apical postalveolar (normally included in the category of retroflex consonants), and that notation is used here.
-(Note that the notation /s̠, ṣ/ is sometimes reversed; either may also be called 'retroflex' and written /ʂ/.)
+(Note that the notations for is sometimes reversed; either may also be called 'retroflex' and written as simply .)